 Even in current times, people tend to own more than one device and can switch between them part-way through their task.
 Studies have shown that up to quarter of users can switch to a tablet from their smartphone and more than half switch to a laptop midway through any given activity.
 With the advent of new and more creative tools, it is only reasonable to expect that omnichannel UX will require absolute consistency in the age of multi-device use-cases.

 UX therefore will not be limited to a simple “flat 2D screen” interaction but rather involve AR/MR as is the case with devices such as Microsoft’s Hololens.
 AR/MR computing platforms will need to include any given device they identify, and interoperate with it at run time.
-Therefore, such platforms will have the capability to recognize and connect to environmental sensors when entering a room, or identify and interact at run time with smart outdoor cameras for enhancing the user’s perceptual experience.
+Therefore, such platforms will have the capability to recognize and connect to environmental sensors when entering a room, or identify and interact at run time with smart outdoor cameras for enhancing the user’s perceptual UX.
 Individual applications will not need to re-implement any lower-level interfaces and would bring in a fine seamless interaction for the user.

 Artificial Intelligence Personified

-Let’s take a closer look how content and data served through various AI led technologies will change the perspective of designers, budding technology entrepreneurs as well as mature technology professional’s understanding of the UX and its future.
+Let’s take a closer look at how content and data served through various AI led technologies will change the perspective of UX designers, budding technology entrepreneurs as well as mature technology professionals’ understanding of the UX and its future.
 We have already witnessed the explosion of chatbots and smart machines within the market due to their versatile applicability in implementing conversational AI.
 App fatigue may further fuel the growth of chatbot assistants – so as to delegate sifting through apps and content based on their utility for a user’s specific personality, needs, and habits.
 Additional drivers in favour of chatbots are top brands who are directly integrating them into their customer experience channels starting from direct marketing through customer service and support, to direct sales – thereby increasing efficiency.

 Business and social websites too publish their Frequently Asked Questions (FAQs) collectively.
 Yet they also include chatbots to fetch the underlying content from a single source on demand structured data repository within a Content Management System (CMS).
 However, such hard-coded content may not necessarily connect with users in a way that a natural dialogue would.
 In an age, where we are rapidly advancing towards conversational commerce, businesses and individuals alike will need to ensure that they are ahead of the game in capturing their audience.
 This can only be achieved if they can repurpose abstract information to generate responses from raw data – not such that AI chatbots create their own language – but that they are capable of dialogue with their audience to connect at a personal level.